lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say_1pg.md

 ## Have Team Lead pull up the sesison 06 SEE guide Done/Do review.
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:50-00:55**
-- [ ] Log into your individual world and enter a Question and Hypothesis about the base case experimental run in the Text section.
+- [ ] Log into your individual world at mtl.how/sim and enter a Question and Hypothesis about the base case experimental run in the Text section.
 - [ ] Log out  out of the SIM UI!
 - [ ] Team post session 06 email will be sent.